jckuester/awsweeper/README.md

    The tag filter can be negated by surrounding the regex with `NOT(...)`

+   Resources not matching tag can be removed with Untagged: true

+    aws_instance:
+      - id: ^foo.*
+        tags:
+          Persist: true
+        created:
+          before: 1w
+        untagged: true

+  This allows for removing of all resources not matching tags to be deleted.
+In the above example all aws instances without the `Persist: true` tag that are older than 1 week will be deleted. *NOTE: Does not work with resources currently not supporting tags.*

 ##### 3) By ID

    You can narrow down on particular types of resources by filtering on their IDs.